FutureMarkRwanda/BA_Notes/Networking/VTP_Configuration_Notes.md

 - Reduces configuration errors and management overhead.
 - Supports dynamic VLAN reporting and tracking.

-Scenario: A university with 50 switches uses VTP to propagate VLAN 10 (Student), VLAN 20 (Teacher), and VLAN 30 (Staff) from a server switch, ensuring uniform VLAN configurations.
+A university with 50 switches uses VTP to propagate VLAN 10 (Student), VLAN 20 (Teacher), and VLAN 30 (Staff) from a server switch, ensuring uniform VLAN configurations.

 ---